willem0boone/resample_zarr/docs/source/installation.rst

 Configuration
 -------------

-For IO with your S3 storage, the :class:`object_store.ObjectStore` class is used.
+For IO with your S3 storage, the :class:`resampling.object_store.ObjectStore` class is used.
 The initiation of this class requires your S3 credentials.
 You can configure this package by storing your S3 credentials in a config file stored
 at: